SecureVibeBench: Benchmarking Secure Vibe Coding of AI Agents via Reconstructing Vulnerability-Introducing Scenarios

+\phead{Evaluation Oracle Acquisition} For the functional oracle, we manually extract test suites of projects after gold patch, verify them by executing tests and building repositories, and write parsers of diverse tests to present code behaviors.
+There are two kinds of security oracles: (i) to judge if the generated patch is \textit{vulnerable}, we use PoV programs verified by ARVO; and (ii) to check if the generated code is \textit{suspicious}, we apply a popular SAST tool, Semgrep~\citep{semgrep}, to scan for new security risks in the agent-generated patch.
+Detailed rules and configurations of SAST are shown in Appendix~\ref{appendix:benchmark_construction_details}.
+Task instances without effective oracles (e.g., SAST cannot apply to the project) will be discarded to ensure the quality, leaving 232 items.

-\phead{Requirement Processing.} This step constructs brief yet sufficient programming requirements for code agents to implement patches.
-For each vulnerability instance, we collect task-related information (e.g., commit messages and issue descriptions) from GitHub~\citep{github_website}.
-Following prior works~\citep{dilgren2025secrepobench,li2025safegenbench}, we then employ an LLM (i.e., GPT-4.1) to generate requirements based on this information and gold patches (i.e., the developers’ reference implementations).
+\phead{Requirement Processing} For each vulnerability instance, we collect task-related information (e.g., commit message, gold patch, issue description) from GitHub~\citep{github_website} of VICs.
+Following prior works~\citep{dilgren2025secrepobench,li2025safegenbench}, we then utilize an LLM to generate requirements based on the provided information.
 The LLM is instructed to ensure that the descriptions (i) are clear and concise; (ii) provide enough information for programming without disclosing detailed implementations; and (iii) remain security-neutral without explicitly mentioning vulnerabilities.
 These standards ensure high-quality requirements while avoiding data contamination from vulnerability-introducing contexts.
-In addition, we prepare an alternative version augmented with explicit security reminders to encourage secure implementations.

-\phead{Quality Assurance.} The final step ensures the quality of task instances in~\name.
-We manually inspect test cases to check if the test parser is they can distinguish between correct and faulty implementations; if tests fail this purpose (e.g., all patches trivially pass or no test cases cover the vulnerable functionality), the instance is excluded.
-Following recent work on agent evaluation~\citep{rondon2025evaluating, li2025fea}, we also remove overly complex vulnerability items to reduce noise and avoid long-tail distributions that do not meaningfully reflect agent capability.
-We further manually examine the generated requirements to ensure they remain security-neutral (with the exception of the augmented versions described above) and do not include code from the gold patches.
+\phead{Quality Assurance} Following recent works on agent evaluation~\citep{rondon2025evaluating, li2025fea}, we remove overly complex vulnerability items to reduce noise and avoid long-tail distributions that do not meaningfully reflect agent capability.
+We further manually examine the generated requirements to ensure they remain security-neutral and do not include code from the gold patches.
+We also manually inspect test parsers to check if they can distinguish code behaviors by accurately parsing test results.
 Instances that violate these rules are excluded, finally resulting in 105 task instances in~\name.